(Case Study) How This Consultancy Cut Back 30% of Its Services Yet Improved Profitability

 This is the truth about high-performing consultancies.
 It’s not about the number of clients or the number of services they boast.
 It’s about the ability to charge premium fees while significantly reducing costs.

-"What consultants need is the confidence that "the void" that is created by saying no, becomes an opportunity to do things that bring them further and closer to what they want to do.
+"What consultancies need is the confidence that "the void" that is created by saying no, becomes an opportunity to do things that bring them further and closer to what they want to do.
 And with that comes the confidence that something else will come along, because they're worth it".
 (David Ducheyne, founder of Otolith Consulting)

 In conclusion